martinBaillie42/jigsaw/README.md

 # Nodejs eCommerce site based on the Jigsaw website

-## The goal
+## The goals

-The goal of this project is to build an eCommerce Node website using the minimum number of dependencies possible.
+The goals of this project are to build an eCommerce Node website using ES6, vanilla JS, and the minimum number of dependencies possible.

-It's all very well being able to use all the latest frameworks and packages, but if you don't know the language or the architecture underneath you're not on very solid foundations.

-Although the goal is to use as few dependencies as possible, there will be some dependencies.
+Although one of the goals is to use as few dependencies as possible, there will be some dependencies.
 The general rule of thumb I am going to use is, "Will I ever be asked to write this functionality myself in my current or a future job?".
 In the case of a Web Server, it's entirely possible, so I've started writing my own for this project.
 In the case of a CSS pre-processor it is highly unlikely, so I intend to use SCSS.

-Below is a list of all the dependencies I intend to use when it becomes appropriate to do so:
+Below is a list of the dependencies I intend to use:

 - Mocha
 - Chai
 - Karma
 - SCSS
 - React
+- Babel
 - Webpack

 This list is not exhaustive and will be updated as I continue.

 ## Project plan

-1. Implement server.
+1. Implement server (this will be continuously developed, as the project increases complexity).
-2. Create static mockups of site in HTML and SCSS.
+2. Create static mockups of the site in HTML and SCSS.
 3. Implement components using React.
 4. Build and deploy project using Webpack.